Mersin: Economy and transportation

-Next to the port is the Mersin Free Zone, established in 1986 as the first free zone in Turkey, with warehouses, shops, assembly-disassembly, maintenance and engineering workshops, banking and insurance, packing-repacking, labelling and exhibition facilities.
-The zone is a publicly owned cenre for foreign investors, close to major markets in the (Middle East, North Africa, East and West Europe, the Russian Federation and Central Asia.
+Next to the port is the Mersin Free Zone, established in 1986 as the first free zone in Turkey.
+The zone is a publicly owned centre for foreign investors, close to major markets in the Middle East, North Africa, Europe, Russia and Central Asia.
 In 2002 the free zone's trading volume was US$51.8 billion.

 Historically, Mersin was a major producer of cottonseed oil.
-The area around Mersin is famous for citrus and cotton production.
-Bananas, olives and assorted other fruits are also produced.
+The area around Mersin is renowned for its citrus and cotton production.
+Additionally, bananas, olives and other assorted fruits are also produced.

-Forum Mersin, the biggest shopping mall, is home to more than 100 shops.

-Mersin has highway connections to the north, east and west.
-It is also connected to the southern railroad.
+Mersin has highway connections to the North, East and West.
+It is also connected to the Southern railroad.
 Mersin railway station in the district of Akdeniz has been in use since 1886.
 Opened on 28 February 2015, Mersin Bus Terminus is the terminus for intercity bus services, replacing the bus station that had been in the city centre since 1986.
-A metro system with 11 stations and a length of 13.4 km is scheduled to open at the end of 2023.
+A metro system with 11 stations and a length of 13.4 km is scheduled for opening at the end of 2026.

+Since August 2024, transport by air is facilitated by the Çukurova International Airport.

 Work is underway to complete the Akkuyu Nuclear Power Plant, Turkey's first nuclear power plant, some 80 miles west of Mersin.
 Environmental groups, such as Greenpeace, have opposed the construction.

 Culture

-Mersin is home to a State Opera and Ballet, the fourth in Turkey after Istanbul, İzmir and Ankara.
+Mersin is home to a State Opera and ballet, the fourth in Turkey after Istanbul, İzmir and Ankara.
 Mersin International Music Festival was established in 2001 and takes place every October.

 The photography associations Mersin Fotoğraf Derneği (MFD) and Mersin Olba Fotoğraf Derneği (MOF) are amongst the city's most popular and active cultural organisations.
-Some cultural activities are sponsored by the İçel Sanat Kulübü (Art Club of Mersin) and Mediterranean Opera and Ballet Club.
+Some cultural activities are sponsored by the İçel sanat kulübü (Art Club of Mersin) and Mediterranean Opera and Ballet Club.

 The Mersin Citrus Festival is a festival organized to promote the citrus produced in Mersin.
 The festival typically includes folk dancers from different traditions and sculptures constructed from different types of citrus.
 The first festival was held in 2010.
 The festival is held annually on a weekend in November.